falkr/ttm4175/pages/security-4-2020.md

 + Check that you are actually running commands on the remote machine (Metasploitable) and not locally by running the command  `hostname`

-+ Try putting the Kali and Metasploitable windows side by side, run the “reboot” command.
++ Try putting Kali and Metasploitable side by side and run the `reboot` command.

 You will notice that when you rebooted Metasploitable, the backdoor shell stopped working.
 To gain access to the machine we would have to run the exploit again which might be problematic.
 We need therefore to make our access persistent.